MeVsTheVoices/MATH620/Homeworks/README.md

 ## Homework 6
 Really heavily in to the interrealtionships between rank, nullity, nullspace, column space, and row space.
 There's a few of these, along with an intro to rank one matrices, and another nullspace example taken from a graph.
 ## Homework 7
 Eigenvectors and eignenvalues show up as a way of stretching.
 Lots of changes of bases.
-M